hendri-marcolia/help-desk-web/frontend/README.md

 Allows posting replies, editing ticket (if permitted), update status by marking replies as solution (if permitted)

-Create Ticket Page
-Form to create a new ticket
-Fields: title, description, category, facility
-Submits to /tickets/create

 User Management (Admin only)
 List users
 Create/edit/delete users